Glitch9Inc/dart_firetask/README.md

    - Helps maintain data integrity within the Firestore collections.

 ## Benefits
-- **Modular Design**: The controllers are modular, allowing you to extend or customize them to meet specific project needs.
+- **Modular Design**: The clients are modular, allowing you to extend or customize them to meet specific project needs.
 - **Code Reusability**: Eliminates redundant code by providing common functions for Firestore interactions.
 - **Scalable Operations**: Supports batch processing and large-scale Firestore document management.
 - **Optimized for Date-based Data**: The date-based controller is perfect for applications that need time-sensitive or chronologically structured data.

 ## Usage
 To use any of these controllers, simply import the respective Dart files into your project and extend or customize them as needed.
-These controllers offer a flexible way to manage Firestore data without rewriting CRUD operations for each Firestore collection.
+These clients offer a flexible way to manage Firestore data without rewriting CRUD operations for each Firestore collection.

 ## Installation
 1. Add the relevant Dart files to your Flutter project.